Digital Visa Extension Round – March 2026 [UPDATED]

-On March 2nd, 2026, the Israeli Population and Immigration Authority (PIBA) announced a new round of digital visa extensions, applying to many visa holders in Israel – including thousands of international couples in the gradual process.
+On March 2nd and March 19th, 2026 the Israeli Population and Immigration Authority (PIBA) announced two rounds of digital visa extensions, applying to many visa holders in Israel – including thousands of international couples in the gradual process.

 In this article, we’ll explain everything you need to know about this latest extension, issued in response to the Israel-Iran conflict.
 This marks the fifth major visa extension in recent years, following a similar extension round during the 12-day war with Iran on June 2025.

-Read PIBA’s official announcement about the visa extension
+Read PIBA’s official announcements: First visa extension, Second visa extension

 Why Are Visas Being Digitally Extended?